 It’s a little-known fact that Mary loved to gamble at dice and cards.
 In Mary’s Hand, the Queen shares a game of cards with the audience who get to choose the next card to be turned – Mary reflects upon the influences and events in her life: her father Henry VIII, her mother Katherine of Aragon, her Catholic faith, as well as the perceived causes of her troubles; her half-brother Edward VI, half-sister Elizabeth I, the ever-stronger Protestant faith, and her desperate desire for a child.

-With new words by Andy Rashleigh (Vivienne, The Waste Land for the Donmar, and who has played Henry VIII for television) and Martin Bussey, (Through a Glass Darkly, The Windhover), Mary will be scored for mezzo and chamber ensemble and performed for the first time in 2018.
+With new words by Di Sherlock (The Ubiquitous Woman) and Martin Bussey, (Through a Glass Darkly, The Windhover), Mary’s Hand will be scored for mezzo and chamber ensemble and performed for the first time in 2018.